 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Reuben is from Kenya.
+He has 9 children.
 He needs a loan of $275 to expand his mining business.

 A father of nine, Reuben makes a living working in the mining business.
 He lacks the funds to maximize his business and to run it efficiently.

 A World Vision loan will enable Reuben to expand the mining area which would generate more profits for his business.
 With the income he earns he will be able to provide his family with their basic needs and improve their living conditions.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.